You don’t ALWAYS have to pay top-prices for a new phone. In this guide, we’ll show you exactly how and where to buy cheap Samsung phones…

 Refurbished phones ARE NOT used phones in the way that used phones bought from consumers online are; they haven’t been used for years at a time and they aren’t scratched and scuffed up.
 For all intents and purposes, they look and function like brand new phones – only they’re now 40% cheaper.
 And this is why they’re the best option if you’re looking to buy a cheap Samsung phone – or an iPhone for that matter!

-If you’re in the US or UK, Gazelle is perhaps the best option for buying cheap Samsung phones.
+If you’re in the US, Gazelle is perhaps the best option for buying cheap Samsung phones.
 All of its handsets are certified refurbished, which means they have been put through a stringent 30-point testing process before being put on sale.
 This applies to ALL handsets and devices sold by Gazelle.
 It is also the #1 reason why we recommend Gazelle over everybody else.

 A quick example of how much money you could save going with Gazelle is the Samsung Galaxy Note 8 – that handset retails for $950 new, but via Gazelle, you can pick it up for $369!
 And remember: it’s refurbished not used, so it will look and function as good as new.